gaberighter/CrazyCraft-3-Custom/README.md

  - replace it with the included mods folder
 # Alterantive Instructions:
  - download Technic (or another modloader that allows you to edit the files of each modpack)
- - install a similar CrazyCraft modpack
+ - install a similar CrazyCraft modpack such as the one below
 ![alt text](http://github.com/gaberighter/CrazyCraft-3-Custom/blob/main/technic.png?raw=true)
  - find the mods folder for that specific modpack
  - replace it with the included mod folder